 Board of Trustees

 Rear Admiral Neil Rankin CB CBE began his distinguished career in the Royal Navy as a pilot, working his way up to be the Commanding Officer of HMS Ark Royal before finishing his naval career as Flag Officer Portsmouth, having served in the Falkland Islands as a Rear Admiral.
-Neil is also a Board Member of several schools, a Trustee of Portsmouth Naval Base Property Trust, and former Chairman of the Scottish Seabird Centre.
+Neil is also a Trustee of Portsmouth Naval Base Property Trust and former Chairman of the Scottish Seabird Centre.

 Stuart Paterson the non-executive Chairman of the Macfarlane Group plc having previously Chaired the Audit Committee from 2013-2017.
 He is a Chartered Accountant and was formerly the Chief Financial Officer at Forth Ports Limited.
 Prior to that he was a Board Director at Johnston Press plc.
 He has also worked with Aggreko, Motorola and Hewlett Packard.
 In addition to these executive roles, Stuart was a non-executive Director for Devro PLC from 2006-2012 where he also chaired the Audit Committee.